-What are tiered Physiotherapists?
+What have tiered Physiotherapists?

 At Physioactive we have Titled Sports and Musculoskeletal Physiotherapists.
 To have a consult with one of these Physiotherapists there is a slightly greater cost, as these Physiotherapists are more experienced with greater training.
 These are Tier 2 Physotherapists, while our other Physiotherapists are Tier 1.